prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Sets the probability a given trace will be sampled.
+<p>samplingFraction sets the probability a given trace will be sampled.
 Must be a float from 0 through 1.</p>
 </td>
 </tr>
 <tr>